 Dennis Davies-Wilson, woodwind specialist, has been performing with Música Antigua since 1988.
 He holds a Master of Music from UNM and a Master of Library Science (Music Specialization) from Indiana University.
-He is Library Director of the UNM-Los Alamos Branch library, and a Lecturer II in Music at the main campus.
-He has performed on bassoon with the Opera Southwest Orchestra, Santa Fe Symphony and Sangre de Cristo Chorale.
+He recently retired as Library Director of the UNM-Los Alamos Branch library, and is currently a Lecturer II in Music at the main campus.
+Dennis has performed on bassoon with the Opera Southwest Orchestra, Santa Fe Symphony and Sangre de Cristo Chorale.

 Ruth Helgeson has long been interested in many music traditions.
 While in college she performed early music with Concentus Musicus of the Twin Cities, directed by Arthur Maud.
 After receiving a BFA in Visual Arts with a minor in Chinese, she lived on Taiwan, where she studied the gu zheng (zither) and er-hu (fiddle).
 For ten years she was a psindhen (female vocalist) and instrumentalist with the Sumunar Central Javanese gamelan in Minnesota..